naebrae/ansible_auth/README.md

 # Ansible linux authentication roles for Active Directory or LDAP

-* Include vagrant virtualbox configuration for testing.
-The vagrant configuration starts and configures two Alpine linux machines to act as a Samaba based Active Directory Domain Controllers.
+* Includes vagrant virtualbox configuration for testing.
+The vagrant configuration starts and configures two Alpine linux machines to act as Samba Active Directory Domain Controllers.

 ## Usage